Skip to Main Content

 NOTE: If you are having trouble accessing an ebook, the easiest way to fix it is by clearing your browser cache, or history to reset the cookies in your browser.
 Here are links to instructions on how to do this in Chrome, Firefox, and Safari.
 If you are unsure on how to do this in a different browser, search the Internet for “how to clear cache” for your particular browser.

-If an item is not available, you can also put a Hold on it by clicking the Place Hold button that can be found in the detailed record of an item.
+If an item is not available, you can put a Hold on it by clicking the Place Hold button that can be found in the detailed record of an item.
 Warning: holds may take awhile to receive.

 screenshot showing the Place Hold link on a detailed record for a checked out book.

 The detailed record will let you know if the items are checked in or not and the due date if it is currently checked out.
 There will also be more publication details, which can also help you create a proper citation.
-It is important to note that the detailed record will clearly label all the information, such as the call number and location, which tells you where in the library the item is located and in which collection.
+It is important to note that the detailed record will clearly label all the information, such as the call number and location, which tells you where in the library the item is located.
 There will also be a list of subject headings, a table of contents or abstract that can give you more information about the item, to determine if the item is useful to you.

 screenshot of the holdings box of the detailed record of a book, showing where the book is located and the call number.